Learning how to write SEO optimized content is not easy. If it were, every blog post would be number one.

 Using a focus topic matters when it comes to search engine optimization.
 But, where you place it in your blog posts is just as important.

 Don’t restrict the focus topic to the main content.
 Incorporate it into the headings and sub-headings, URL, title tag, alt tags and meta description as well.
-MarketMuse’s Compete app takes the top 20 SERP listing from Content Analyzer and shows how your content compares to the top 20 for your focus topic.
+MarketMuse’s Compete shows how your content compares to the top pages in the search engine results pages (SERP) for your focus topic.

 Let’s use the focus topic of “content optimization” with the same URL of an older page we’re considering optimizing.
 You’ll see a drop-down of current competitive articles in the SERP top 20 for that topic as well as their current content score ranking and word count.